Bhaskar2909/about-me-1/README.md

 ## Recommended Tools:
 To create web page I recommend below tools:
 1. GitHub Account
-1. Virtual Studio : a text editor that can preview your web page1
+1. Virtual Studio : a text editor that can preview your web page
 1. GitHub tools: Git Bash, Totoise Git (Only for windows)